 Our opinion does not address the underlying business decision of the Company to engage in the Transaction, or the relative merits of the Transaction as compared to any strategic alternatives that may be available to the Company; nor does it address any legal, regulatory, tax or accounting matters.
 This opinion addresses only the fairness from a financial point of view to the holders of Shares, as of the date hereof, of the Merger Consideration to be paid to such holders pursuant to the Agreement.
-We do not express any view on, and our opinion does not address, any other term or aspect of the Agreement or Transaction or any term or aspect of any other agreement or instrument contemplated by the Agreement or entered into or amended in connection with the Transaction, including, the fairness of the Transaction to, or any consideration received in connection therewith by, the holders of any other class of securities, creditors, or other constituencies of the Company; nor as to the fairness of the amount or nature of any compensation to be paid to the holders of Shares pursuant to the Agreement or otherwise.
+We do not express any view on, and our opinion does not address, any other term or aspect of the Agreement or Transaction or any term or aspect of any other agreement or instrument contemplated by the Agreement or entered into or amended in connection with the Transaction, including, the fairness of the Transaction to, or any consideration received in connection therewith by, the holders of any other class of securities, creditors, or other constituencies of the Company; nor as to the fairness of the amount or nature of any compensation to be paid or payable to any of the officers, directors or employees of the Company, or class of such persons, in connection with the Transaction, whether relative to the Merger Consideration to be paid to the holders of Shares pursuant to the Agreement or otherwise.
 We are not expressing any opinion as to the prices at which Parent Common Stock will trade at any time or as to the impact of the Transaction on the solvency or viability of the Company or Parent or the ability of the Company or Parent to pay their respective obligations when they come due.
-Our opinion is necessarily based on economic, monetary, market and other conditions as in effect on, and the information made available to us as of, the date hereof.
-Our advisory services and the opinion expressed herein are provided for the information and sustance of the Company in connection with its consideration or of the Transaction and such opinion does not constitue as to how any holder of Shares should vote with respect to such Transaction or any other class of securities, creditors, or otherwise.
-We are not expressing any opinion as to the prices at which Parent Common Stock will trade at any time or as to the impac
+Our opinion is necessarily based on economic, monetary, market and other conditions as in effect on, and the information made available to us as of, the date hereof and we assume no responsibility for updating, revising or reaffirming this opinion based on circumstances, developments or events occurring after the date hereof.
+Our advisory services and the opinion expressed herein are provided for the information and assistance of the Boa